Festival Academy Budapest 2017, Day 2

 Budapest, Franz Liszt Music Academy — 2017-06-11

-This is the second concert that I attended at the Festival Academy Budapest.
-Just like the concert on the previous day, it took place in the Grand Hall of the Franz Liszt Music Academy (Liszt Ferenc Academy of Music / Liszt Ferenc Zeneművészeti Egyetem).
+This is the second concert that I attended at the Festival Academy Budapest 2017.
+Just like the concert on the previous day, it took place in the Grand Hall of the Franz Liszt Music Academy (Liszt Ferenc Academy of Music / Liszt Ferenc Zeneművészeti Egyetem) in Budapest.
 As on the previous day, the program featured a range of chamber music, from songs to string quartet, music by Schubert, Kodály, Ravel, and Beethoven:

 Franz Schubert: Fantasy for Violin and Piano in C major, op.posth.159, D.934

-I have discussed two recordings of the Fantasy for Violin and Piano in C major, op.posth.159, D.934, by Franz Schubert (1797 – 1828) in an earlier posting; rather than reiterating that, I’m just giving the list of movements, which are typically played attacca:
+I have discussed two recordings of the Fantasy for Violin and Piano in C major, op.posth.159, D.934, by Franz Schubert (1797 – 1828) in an earlier posting.
+Rather than reiterating that, I’m just giving the list of movements.
+These are typically performed attacca:

 - Andante molto